 11. You Can Read the Room Well

-Your ability to sense the mood of a gathering allows you to adjust your behavior accordingly, making you a great social navigator.
+Your ability to sense the mood and dynamics of a social setting allows you to adjust your behavior and communication style effectively.
+This social intuition is a significant advantage, enabling you to navigate complex interactions with ease.

 12. You Have a Wide Range of Interests